Holdouts set for safe predictive model updating: Introduction

+We note that `stability' is not necessarily desirable in terms of the distribution of interventions: in the QRISK3 setting, if an individual is at untreated risk of 50\% and treated risk of 10\%, with treatment distributed proportionally to assessed risk, a `stable' risk score would assess risk as e.g. 30\%, prompting a milder intervention than actual untreated risk would suggest, after which true risk remains at 30\%, regardless of treatment cost.

-We found no literature directly addressing the focus in this paper: determining how large a holdout set should be.
+We found no applied or theoretical literature directly addressing the focus in this paper: determining how large a holdout set should be.
 Similar problems do arise in clinical trial design: \cite{stallard17} estimate the optimal size of clinical trial groups for a rare disease in which individuals not in the trial stand to gain more than those in it, using a Bayesian decision-theoretic approach accounting for benefit to future patients in the population.
+Our problem is related to computation of a minimal training size for a clinical prediction model~\cite{riley20}, but rather than being limited by financial cost of obtaining training samples, we are limited by a cost to all individuals in the holdout set, allowing specification of an explicit tradeoff for larger sample sizes.

+{In previous work~\citep{liley21updating} we proposed, in addition to a holdout set, that the problems of updating a risk score in the presence of interventions could broadly be managed by complete causal modelling of the intervention or by explicitly specifying what interventions should be made.
+In applied work~\citep{liley21medRxiv} we proposed a practical alternative in which we updated a risk score as a maximum of the existing risk score and a refitted score.
+We are concerned in this work with the setting in which none of these options are usable, which we consider to be a common setting.
+We detail in Supplement~\ref{supp_sec:natural_holdout} why causal modelling is of limited use when we cannot record an intervention or when we deterministically plan an intervention, and in Supplement~\ref{supp_sec:best_of_two} why our approach of using the maximum of two scores is not generalisable. }

-OHS estimation requires quantification of expected material costs when using risk scores trained to data of various sizes.
-Such costs will typically depend on the error of risk predictions.
-The relation of predictive error to training set size is known as the `learning curve', which can sometimes be accurately parametrised \citep{amari93}.
+OHS estimation requires quantification of expected material costs when using risk scores trained to holdout data sets of various sizes: that is, the cost of reduced accuracy from limiting the OHS, as well as the cost due to individuals in the holdout set not benefiting from a risk score.
+Such costs depend on the error in risk predictions.
+The relation of predictive error to training set size is well studied and known as the `learning curve', which can sometimes be accurately parameterised \citep{amari93}.
 A recent review paper suggests a power-law is accurate for simple models~\citep{viering21}.